 The base environment is the environment located at the root prefix.

 condaimplementation that is still heavily used.

 mambainstallation alongside a Python installation (since

-condabeing themselves Python packages, they are installed in base environment, making the CLIs available in all activated environment based on this base environement.
+conda, being themselves Python packages, are installed in the base environment, making the CLIs available in all activated environments based on this base environment.

-create base environment because it’s already part of the root prefix structure, directly
+create the base environment because it’s already part of the root prefix structure.
+Directly

 install in base instead.

 The activation of an environment makes all its contents available to your shell.
 It mainly adds target prefix subdirectories to your